erikandersson96/portfolio-project-five/README.md

 <details>
 <summary>Checkout</summary>
 <br>
-The checkout page displays a form for submitting the delivery and billing information (this form can be pre filled if the user is logged in and has saved a past purchase info), a order summary which shows the watches the user has added, quantity, subtotal, order total, grand total and buttons for either adjusting the bag if the user want to add more watches or remove watches.
-The other button is for complete order (confirm the purchase!).
+The checkout page displays a form for submitting the delivery and billing information (this form can be pre-filled if the user is logged in and has saved past purchase info), an order summary that shows the watches the user has added, quantity, subtotal, order total, grand total and buttons for either adjusting the bag if the user wants to add more watches or remove watches.
+The other button is for complete orders (confirm the purchase!).
 This page is taken as inspiration from the Code Institute - Boutique Ado Walkthrough Project but I have styled it to match the rest of this website.
 <br>

 ![Screenshot of checkout page](/readme_images/checkout-1.png)